Bausch + Lomb AllergiFlash eye drops pods

 If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system: National Agency for the Safety of Medicines and Health Products (ANSM) and the network of Regional Pharmacovigilance Centers - Website: https://signalement.social-sante.gouv.fr/

-By reporting side effects, you can help provide more information on the safety of this medicine.
+By reporting side effects you can help provide more information on the safety of this medicine.

-5. HOW TO STORE ALLERGIFLASH 0.05%, eye drops, solution in single-dose container?
+5. HOW TO STORE ALLERGIFLASH 0.05%, eye drops solution in single-dose container?

 Keep this medicine out of the sight and reach of children.

-Discard the single-dose container immediately after use.
+Discard the unit-dose container immediately after use.

 Do not use this medicine if you notice any visible signs of deterioration.

 Do not dispose of any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
-These measures will help protect the environment.
+These measures will help to protect the environment.

-6. CONTENTS OF THE PACK AND OTHER INFORMATION
+6. CONTENTS OF THE PACKAGE AND OTHER INFORMATION

-· The active ingredient is:
+· The active substance is:

 Levocabastine..................................................................................................................
 0.05 g